 Only charities that are registered appear in our leaderboard and are eligible for a prize.
 If you wish to register your Charity for free, please click here

-The following Charities were our prize winners in June.
-Don't forget we're giving away $30k in 2017, click here to vote and donate to your favourite Charities in our new prize draw closing October 15th.
+The following Charities were our prize winners in October.
+Don't forget we're giving away $30k in 2017, click here to vote and donate to your favourite Charities in our new prize draw closing December 20th.